 In fact, I didn't read Sun Tzu's Art of War at that time; I had seen the Romance of the Three Kingdoms several times, but when commanding the war, who could remember the romance of the Three Kingdoms?

-I asked them: since you said that I was under the command of the art of War by Sun Tzu, I think you must have read it.
+I asked them: since you said that I was under the command of The Art of War by Sun Tzu, I think you must have read it.

 Engaging the reader in a lively conversation about how we think, Kahneman reveals where we can and cannot trust our intuitions and how we can tap into the benefits of slow thinking.